A Self-Supervised Framework for Space Object Behaviour Characterisation: Methods

 \subsection{Data Sources and Preparation}

 The MMT-9 light curve dataset was downloaded as text files from \url{https://www.sao.ru/lynx/karpov/satellites/} and processed with custom scripts using the BeautifulSoup Python library (v4.11.1).
-The light curves varied in length, and were therefore resampled to a uniform size of \textit{$n_{samples}, 128$}.
+The light curves varied in length and were therefore resampled to $n_{\text{samples}} = 128$ time steps.
+Whilst the Perceiver architecture does not strictly require uniform input length, uniform resampling simplifies batching and ensures consistent positional encoding across samples.
 Visual inspection showed this length to not noticeably degrade light curves.
-Similarly, the anomaly detection (CASSANDRA) and motion prediction (GRIAL) fine-tuning datasets were processed to \textit{$n_{samples}$$, 128, n_{labels}$}, where there were two labels for anomaly detection and six for motion prediction.
-For details on dataset sizes, please see Table \ref{tab:pretraining_datasets}, which described the datasets produced by the CASSANDRA simulator (anomaly detection fine-tuning), and GRIAL simulator (motion prediction fine-tuning).
+Similarly, the anomaly detection (CASSANDRA) and motion prediction (GRIAL) fine-tuning datasets were processed to $(n_{\text{samples}}, 128, n_{\text{labels}})$, where there were two labels for anomaly detection and six for motion prediction.
+For details on dataset sizes, please see Table \ref{tab:pretraining_datasets}, which describes the datasets produced by the CASSANDRA simulator (anomaly detection fine-tuning), and GRIAL simulator (motion prediction fine-tuning).